Glossary: All the vocabulary of Crypto!

 - Minting/Forging: It is a process to solve an IT challenge determined by the consensus of Proof of Stake (PoS).

-As for mining, computer computing power is used to process transactions or secure the network.
+As for mining, computing power is used to process transactions or secure the network.
 This operation generally follows the same remuneration process as mining.

 - Moving Average: A great classic of trading.
 They are calculated taking into account the previous closing prices.
 MAs allow a simple reading of a chart to determine a trend.